Beakman's World

 Beakman's World is an American educational children's television program.
 The program is based on the Universal Press Syndicate syndicated comic strip You Can with Beakman and Jax created by Jok Church.
-The series premiered on Wednesday, September 16, 1992, on TLC, and on various other channels a few days later through syndication on 220 other channels.
+The series premiered on Wednesday, September 16, 1992, on TLC, and three days later on September 19, began a concurrent run in weekly syndication on 220 television stations across the United States through an agreement with Columbia Pictures Television Distribution (whose indirect successor, Sony Pictures Television, currently maintains domestic and international distribution rights to the series).

 On September 18, 1993, it moved from national syndication to CBS's Saturday morning children's lineup.
 At the peak of its popularity, it was seen in nearly ninety countries around the world.
-The series was canceled in 1998.
+The series was canceled in 1997.
 Reruns returned to national syndication in September 2006, after which it was transferred to local stations such as KICU.
 The program's host, Paul Zaloom, still performs as Beakman in live appearances around the globe.